ivan-toriya/ivan-toriya/README.md

 **Hi** 👋

-Currently working as Analytics Engineer at Precis Digital [@ivan-toriya-precis](https://github.com/ivan-toriya-precis)
+Currently working with data at Precis Digital [@ivan-toriya-precis](https://github.com/ivan-toriya-precis)

 I have 5+ years of experience in analytics and digital advertising.
 Worked as a Data Analyst, Web Analyst, Data Engineer, Analytics Engineer, and Product Analyst with clients in e-commerce, SaaS, fintech.